Fingerprint Cards Signs Global Distribution Agreement With Future Electronics

-(MENAFN- GlobeNewsWire - Nasdaq) Montreal, Canada and Gothenburg, Sweden – November 6, 2024 – Future Electronics, a global leader in electronic components distribution, and Fingerprint Cards AB (FingerprintsTM), are pleased to announce that they have entered into a global distribution agreement which will see Future Electronics delivering Fingerprints' biometric solutions across Future Electronics' Network in the Americas, EMEA, and Asia-Pacific.
+Montreal, Canada and Gothenburg, Sweden ( forpressrelease ) November 6, 2024 - Future Electronics, a global leader in electronic components distribution, and Fingerprint Cards AB (FingerprintsTM), are pleased to announce that they have entered into a global distribution agreement which will see Future Electronics delivering Fingerprints' biometric solutions across Future Electronics' Network in the Americas, EMEA, and Asia-Pacific.

 Future Electronics and Fingerprints have collaborated in Europe for the past 5 years, delivering Fingerprints' fingerprint sensor solutions to smart home integrators.
 With 159 Future Electronics locations across 44 countries, this extended partnership allows Future Electronics to bring Fingerprint's industry-leading biometric technologies into new markets.